Why Your Business Logo Matters Like Crazy

 Key Takeaways for Logo Best Practices

-Professional logos boost customer trust by up to 33% and increase brand recall by 50% after just one interaction.
+• Professional logos boost customer trust and increase brand recall significantly after just one interaction.

 One (Tip) for the Road